juju/docs/src/en/about-juju.md

     <td width=400>
      <img src="./media/hadoop-icon-160.png" alt="icon" class="tableicon">
      <strong>Hadoop &reg;</strong><br>
-   p  Try one of the simple HDFS bundles or deploy a more complex sentiment-analysis application to scan twitter streams for brands you are interested in.
+     Try one of the simple HDFS bundles or deploy a more complex sentiment-analysis application to scan twitter streams for brands you are interested in.
     </td>